dagraham/etm-tk/etmTk/help/OVERVIEW.md

-        a ARG   display the agenda view using ARG, if given, as a filter. d ARG   display the day view using ARG, if given, as a filter. k ARG   display the keywords view using ARG, if given, as a filter. n ARGS  Create a new item using the remaining arguments as the item specification.
-(Enclose ARGS in quotes to prevent shell expansion.)
+        a ARG   display the agenda view using ARG, if given, as a filter. d ARG   display the day view using ARG, if given, as a filter. i ARGS  Create a new item using the remaining arguments as the item specification.
+(Enclose ARGS in single quotes to prevent shell expansion.)
-        m INT   display a report using the remaining argument, which must be a positive integer, to display a report using the corresponding entry from the file given by report_specifications in etmtk.cfg.
+        k ARG   display the keywords view using ARG, if given, as a filter. m INT   display a report using the remaining argument, which must be a positive integer, to display a report using the corresponding entry from the file given by report_specifications in etmtk.cfg.
-                Use ? m to display the numbered list of entries from this file. p ARG   display the path view using ARG, if given, as a filter. r ARGS  display a report using the remaining arguments as the report specification.
-(Enclose ARGS in quotes to prevent shell expansion.)
+                Use ? m to display the numbered list of entries from this file. n ARG   display the notes view using ARG, if given, as a filter. p ARG   display the path view using ARG, if given, as a filter. r ARGS  display a report using the remaining arguments as the report specification.
+(Enclose ARGS in single quotes to prevent shell expansion.)
         t ARG   display the tags view using ARG, if given, as a filter. v       display information about etm and the operating system.